Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 ![41](assets/dk-11_400_Datasets_imported_screen.png)

-* Navigate back to the Flow from the left-most menu in the top navigation bar `(or use the keyboard shortcut G+F)`.
+* Navigate to the Flow from the left-most menu in the top navigation bar `(or use the keyboard shortcut G+F)`.

 ![42](assets/dk-12_500_Two_datasets_in_flow.png)

+In DSS, the datasets and the recipes together make up the flow.
+We have created a visual grammar for data science, so users can quickly understand a data pipeline through the flow.

+Using the flow, DSS knows the lineage of every dataset in the flow.
+DSS, therefore, is able to dynamically rebuild datasets whenever one of their parent datasets or recipes has been modified.
+This is where we will work from in this lab.

 Now we have all of the raw data needed for this lab.
 Let’s explore what’s inside these datasets.

-* From the Flow, double click on the `loans_enriched dataset` to open it.
+* From the Flow, double click on the `LOANS_ENRICHED` dataset to open it.

+Although this dataset has already had a number of extraneous columns removed from the original there are still quite a few and whilst some columns names such as **ZIP_CODE** or **HOME_OWNERSHIP** are clear others might not be.
+Refer to the data dictionary at the back of the guide if you wish to understand more.

+One column to note is the **LOAN_STATUS** column.
+This will be our target variable to predict against later in the lab.

 * You can analyze column metrics to better understand your data: Either click on the column name and `select Analyze` or, if you wish for a quick overview of columns key statistics, `select Quick Column Stats` button on the top-right.